-The annual inflation rate in Russia rose to 3.7 percent in August of 2020 from 3.6 percent in the prior month and matching market expectations, though remaining slightly below the central bank's 4 percent target.
-It was the highest inflation rate since October of 2019, pushed up by prices of food products (4.4 percent vs 4.3 percent in August), non-food products (3.8 percent vs 3.4 percent).
-Meantime, services inflation slowed to 2.5 percent from 2.7 percent.
-On a monthly basis, consumer prices were down 0.1 percent, after increasing 0.4 percent in July and compared to forecasts of a flat reading. source: Federal State Statistics Service
+The annual inflation rate in Russia rose to 5.8 percent in March of 2021 from 5.7 percent in the previous month, in line with market expectations and well above the central bank's 4% target.
+It was the highest inflation rate since November 2016, with main upward pressure coming from food (7.6 percent), non-food products (5.9 percent) and services (3.2 percent).
+On a monthly basis, consumer prices went up 0.7 percent, following a 0.8 percent gain in February and compare to forecasts of a 0.6 percent rise. source: Federal State Statistics Service

 Inflation Rate in Russia averaged 113.54 percent from 1991 until 2021, reaching an all time high of 2333.30 percent in December of 1992 and a record low of 2.18 percent in February of 2018.
 This page provides - Russia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 Inflation Rate in Russia is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Russia to stand at 3.70 in 12 months time.
 In the long-term, the Russia Inflation Rate is projected to trend around 4.00 percent in 2022 and 4.30 percent in 2023, according to our econometric models.